Environmental Health Solutions Concentration

 - Evaluate effective actions or interventions that improve environmental health outcomes, and be able to compare and assess programs, policies, engineering solutions and/or other approaches to achieve these outcomes.

-- Examine and critique ethical and legal dimensions of public health and environmental interventions on individuals and communities.
+- Examine and critique the ethical and legal dimensions of public health and environmental interventions on individuals and communities.

 Want to learn more?